Park Ji-hyun (actress): Career

 Park landed her first lead role in the 2024 SBS series Flex X Cop, playing Lee Gang-hyun, a seasoned detective who is also the first female team leader in the violent crime department.
 It marked her second collaboration with Ahn Bo-hyun.
-The series was well-received by audiences and peaked at 11.0% viewership rating.
-Park was awarded Excellence Award, Actress in a Miniseries Genre/Action Drama at 2024 SBS Drama Awards.
+The series was well received by audiences and peaked at an 11.0% viewership rating.
+Park was awarded the Excellence Award, Actress in a Miniseries Genre/Action Drama, at the 2024 SBS Drama Awards.
 Park revealed that the physically challenging role made her realize the importance of stamina for an actress, and she began to seriously train in both exercise and ballet.

-Park starred in the erotic mystery thriller film Hidden Face, which was released on November 20, 2024,' despite having been filmed two years earlier in 2022.
-The film is a remake of the 2011 Spanish-Colombian film, The Hidden Face.
-Park was drawn to the project after having enjoyed the original and appreciating director Kim Dae-woo previous work.
+Park starred in the erotic mystery-thriller film Hidden Face, which was released on November 20, 2024.
+The film is a remake of the 2011 Spanish-Colombian film The Hidden Face.
+Park was drawn to the project after enjoying the original and appreciating director Kim Dae-woo's previous work.
 She took on the role of Kim Mi-joo, starring alongside Song Seung-heon and Cho Yeo-jeong.
 The film became a box office success, notably becoming the first R-rated film to surpasses 1 million viewers during local theatrical release since 2019.
-Park was nominated as Best New Actress in 61st Baeksang Arts Awards.
+Park was nominated as Best New Actress at the 61st Baeksang Arts Awards.

-In 2025, Park reunited with Kim Go-eun in Netflix original series You and Everything Else.
+In 2025, Park starred in the film Forbidden Fairytale.
+In September, she reunited with Kim Go-eun in the Netflix original series You and Everything Else.
+For her performance, she was nominated for Best Actress at the 62nd Baeksang Arts Awards and the 5th Blue Dragon Series Awards.

+In 2026, Park has starred in the film Wild Sing and led in tvN romantic comedy series See You at Work Tomorrow!.
+She is set to appear in KBS series, Love Cloud air in 2027.